Yubico/yubikit-swift/YubiKit/YubiKit/YubiKit.docc/Resources/GettingStarted.md

 ![An image showing how to support for lightning Yubikeys.](external-accessory.png)

-> Note: The YubiKey 5Ci is an Apple MFi external accessory and communicates over iAP2.
-You are telling your app that all communication with the 5Ci as a supported external accessory is via `com.yubico.ylp`.
+> Note: The YubiKey 5Ci is an Apple MFi certified external accessory and communicates over iAP2.
+Setting the value for `Supported external accessory protocols` to `com.yubico.ylp` will tell the app that all communication with the 5Ci YubiKey via the Lightning port is done using the External Accessory framework.

+### Build SDK documentation

+As a final step build the documentation for the SDK by selecting "Product" -> "Build Documention" in Xcode.
+This will give you access to the YubiKit Framework documentation from the Developer Documentation window in Xcode.